MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/includes/updating-admin-interfaces.md

-Estamos frequentemente atualizando como você pode gerenciar recursos encontrados no Microsoft Teams.
-Etapas podem ser um pouco diferentes.
+Estamos constantemente atualizando as maneiras de gerenciar os recursos do Microsoft Teams, então as etapas aqui podem ser um pouco diferentes no centro de administração do Microsoft Teams e do Skype for Business.